ijacksondesign/Horiseon/README.md

 1. HTML file has semantic elements
 1. HTML file follows a logical structure
 1. Images have accessible alt attributes
-1. CSS file has been consolidated and redunt code has been removed
+1. CSS file has been consolidated and redundant code has been removed
 1. Both the HTML and CSS files have proper comments to quickly understand what the code is doing

 ## The Method <a name="method"></a>